-Q: Please tell us a bit about Fatal Intent.
+Q: Please tell us a bit about Your Book.

-Q: Please tell us a bit about the idea behind Fatal Intent.
+Q: Please tell us a bit about the idea behind Your Book.
 What inspired the story?
 What part of the story did you get first?
 How did it build on itself till you had the complete story?
 What was it about this story versus other ideas that compelled you to write it?

 Q: Which comes first for you?
 Characters?
 Plot?
 Setting?
 Conflict?

-Q: Was there one particular scene that was your favorite in Fatal Intent?
+Q: Was there one particular scene that was your favorite in Your Book?
 Please tell us about that scene.
 What happens in the scene?
 Why is it an important scene in the book?

 Q: What are your boundaries as an author?
 Are there certain things you won’t write about?
 Are there certain situations that you will never put your characters in?
 Are there certain sexual practices that your characters will never indulge in?
 Why have you adopted these particular boundaries?